Edition Klimt Research

 With Contributions from Sandra Tretter, Armin Loacker, Martina Leitner

 Christian Brandstätter Verlag, Wien, € 29,90

-Always in close contact with the well-off and art-loving Viennese society, the self-taught photographer Moriz Nähr counted the Habsburg imperial dynasty, particularly the heir presumptive Archduke Franz Ferdinand of Austria, the Wittgenstein family, and the Viennese Secession among his most important clients.
-An innovator of photography in Vienna around 1900, Nähr also formed an inspiring friendship with the painter-prince Gustav Klimt.
+Always in close contact with the well-off and art-loving Viennese society, the selftaught photographer Moriz Nähr counted the Habsburg imperial dynasty, the Wittgenstein family and the Viennese Secession among his most important clients.
+An innovator of photography in Vienna around 1900, Nähr also formed an inspiring friendship with the famous painter Gustav Klimt.
 It is its independent character that makes the photographer’s multifaceted work so convincing.
 His oeuvre encompasses portraits, genre scenes, city and nature views, as well as architectural and interior photographs of innovative presentations of exhibitions.